Malzagic/revers-objects/README.md

 ## Usage

 - The component displays an avatar, descriptive text, and a menu icon.
-- Click the "Reverse Order" button to change the order of the elements from:
+- Click the "Reverse" button to change the order of the elements from:
   - **Default**: [Avatar > Text > Menu]
   - **Reversed**: [Menu > Text > Avatar]